How We’re Engaging the Community in Improving the Criminal Justice System in Charleston County, SC

 By: Betsy Pearl

-Community Engagement Substance Abuse May 3, 2018
+Behavioral Health Community Engagement May 3, 2018

 As recently as 2017, the city of Dayton, Ohio was considered the epicenter of the nation’s opioid epidemic.
 That year, Dayton logged the highest overdose death rate in the state and one of the highest rates in the country.